All Creature Features

 - Yearly boosters of all vaccinations

-Your Older Pet
+Your Senior Pet

 Physical Exam: Checks for heart murmurs and other physical ailments that may have developed as your pet ages

-Blood Profile: Checks for the start of kidney, liver, pancreatic and blood diseases.
+Blood Profile: Checks for the start of kidney, liver, pancreatic, and blood diseases.
 The blood profile also checks blood glucose (a marker for diabetes) as well as thyroid chemistry levels.

 Tonometry: This checks the eye pressure of your pet and can help save their vision through early detection of glaucoma.